-Timelines are the backbone of any project.
-They’re an incredibly useful visual tool that lays out your tasks in chronological order.
-This helps managers create schedules, prioritize work and organize tasks.
+Timelines are the backbone of any project plan.
+They’re an incredibly useful visual project management tool that lays out your tasks and events in chronological order.
+This helps project managers plan, create schedules, prioritize work and organize tasks.

-In other words, they help you to define the duration of the project from start to finish.
-All your tasks must be completed within the period you allot, and the budget you agree on will finance the effort.
+In other words, they help you to define the duration of the project from start to finish and keep track of time throughout the project life cycle.
+All your tasks must be completed within the time period you allot, and the budget you agree on will finance the effort.

 Making a project timeline is the starting point of project planning, and it’s easy to create your own.
-Follow the steps below to begin planning your timeline, then scroll further to see what project management tools can take your timeline to the next level.
+Follow the steps below to begin planning your timeline, then scroll further to see what timeline maker can take your project timeline to the next level.

 The first step in creating your timeline is determining the scope of the project.
-This means outlining what deliverables you are going to produce throughout the project, and ends with the final deliverable.
+The project scope refers to all the work required to complete your project, including tasks, deliverables and milestones.
+To define your project scope, you can begin by outlining what deliverables you are going to produce throughout the project and the tasks needed to produce them.

-Each deliverable represents a milestone for your timeline.
-The points between them are the tasks that it will take to create that deliverable.
+Each deliverable represents a milestone on your project timeline.
+The points between them are the tasks required to create that project deliverable.
 In order to make sure you have a thorough list of all your tasks, use a work breakdown structure, which is a tree diagram with your final deliverable on top and all the steps leading to it.

-Next, look over each of the tasks you’ve collected and ask yourself—do they achieve the goal?
+Next, look over each of the tasks and events you’ve collected and ask yourself—do they achieve the goal?
 Are they specific enough?
-This is how you prioritize your work and determine what is essential, and what could be left aside if time and costs constrain your effort.
+This is how you determine what is essential, and what could be left aside if time and costs constrain your effort.